 From salt flats and swampland to gorgeous beaches, Long Island boasts a wide range of terrains to explore.
 Hikers and ramblers can enjoy the ever-changing tracks and trails keeping them on their toes.
 Meanwhile, every corner of the island provides sweeping views of the diverse environment.

 The island is surrounded by sprawling reefs.
 This is a haven for all kinds of exotic marine life and proves a popular draw for snorkelers and scuba divers who enjoy exploring the world under the sea.
 The diverse populations of fish mean this is also a hotspot for anglers and sports fishing.

-If you would like to take a break from exploring the local landscape and spend some time to relax and unwind instead, you can head to one of the beautiful beaches found around the island.
+If you would like to take a break from exploring the local landscape and spend some time relaxing and unwinding instead, you can head to one of the beautiful beaches found around the island.
 The south of Long Island is particularly well known for boasting luxurious soft white sand beaches.